 Voutoumi is Internationally praised- The Telegraph listed it as one of the best unsung holiday destinations in Europe, while Lonely Planet has this, conversely, as one of the top 10 beaches in Europe.
 The beach offers a change in texture- smooth pearly white pebbles rather than sand edge its pristine waters.

 Tiny Koufonisia is a delight for anyone looking for natural beauty in a quiet setting.
 There are few cars and the island is easily covered on foot.
 Its beaches are pristine, among them lovely Pori, with its golden sands and waters an astonishing color, mainly wild with just a couple of tavernas.
-At a half kilometer long, no matter how many people come they say it’s never truly crowded.
+At a half kilometre long, no matter how many people come they say it’s never truly crowded.

 Agios Prokopios, Naxos